Yulianna Avdeeva

 Her artistic activity is documented on numerous recordings, including three solo albums, piano concertos by Chopin with the Orchestra of the Eighteenth Century, chamber music with Gidon Kremer and a solo CD in the special edition Great Chopin Pianists, released by Deutsche Grammophon.

-Yulianna Avdeeva began her training at the Gnessin Institute in Moscow, went on to further studies with Vladimir Tropp and Konstantin Scherbakov and attended the International Piano Academy Lake Como.
+Yulianna Avdeeva began her training at Moscow’s Gnessin School of Music, went on to further studies with Vladimir Tropp and Konstantin Scherbakov and attended the International Piano Academy Lake Como.

 Her online streaming project #AvdeevaBachProject attracts international attention.